GregReddick/ComTestLibrary/README.md

 	<Exec IgnoreExitCode="true" Command="regsvr32 /s /u &quot;$(TargetDir)$(TargetName).comhost.dll&quot;" />
 </Target>
 ```
-After a successful build of the project, this executes the MIDL compiler and compiles the type library.
+After a successful build of the project, this executes the MIDL compiler and
+compiles the type library.
 Then it registers the comhost file.
-The clean part unregisters the comhost file before cleaning.
+The clean part
+unregisters the comhost file before cleaning.
+For the registration to work,
-For the registration to work, Visual Studio must be executed as an administrator, otherwise it will
+Visual Studio must be executed as an administrator, otherwise it will not
-not have the privilege necessary to create the registry entries.
+have the privilege necessary to create the registry entries.

 # DLLRegisterServer and DLLUnregisterServer
 The comhost file has a minimal amount of stuff to register the file.
+However
-However it does not create
+it does not create all of the registry entries needed to use the library from
-all of the registry entries needed to use the library from a COM host.
-There needs to be a number
+a COM host.
+There needs to be a number of other entries.
+To create those
-of other entries.
-To create those entries, create two additional methods in the class file.
-When
+entries, create two additional methods in the class file.
+When the comhost
-the comhost file is registered, if the DLLRegisterServer method exists, it will get called.
+file is registered, if the DLLRegisterServer method exists, it will get
+called.
 When it is unregistered, it will call the DLLUnregisterServer method.
-These methods need
-to be decorated with attributes to identify them.
+These methods need to be decorated with attributes to identify them.
+Change
+the GUID in both procedures.
 The methods look like this:
 ```
 [ComRegisterFunction]
 public static void DllRegisterServer(Type t)
 {
-		Registry.CurrentUser.CreateSubKey(@"SOFTWARE\ComTestLibrary");
+	using (RegistryKey key = Registry.ClassesRoot.CreateSubKey(@"TypeLib\{71AD0B2F-E5D0-4272-A4FD-18F707D5E0D6}"))
+	{
+		Version version = typeof(AssemblyInfo).Assembly.GetName().Version;
+		using (RegistryKey keyVersion = key.CreateSubKey(string.Format("{0}.{1}", version.Major, version.Minor)))
+		{
+			keyVersion.SetValue(string.Empty, AssemblyInfo.Attribute<AssemblyDescriptionAttribute>().Description, RegistryValueKind.String);
+			using (RegistryKey keyWin32 = keyVersion.CreateSubKey(@"0\win32"))
+			{
+				keyWin32.SetValue(string.Empty, Path.ChangeExtension(Assembly.GetExecutingAssembly().Location, ".comhost.tlb"), RegistryValueKind.String);
 			}

+			using (RegistryKey keyFlags = keyVersion.CreateSubKey(@"FLAGS"))
+			{
+				keyFlags.SetValue(string.Empty, "0", RegistryValueKind.String);
+			}
+		}
+	}
+}

 [ComUnregisterFunction]
 public static void DllUnregisterServer(Type t)
 {
-		Registry.CurrentUser.DeleteSubKeyTree(@"SOFTWARE\ComTestLibrary");
+	Registry.ClassesRoot.DeleteSubKeyTree(@"TypeLib\{71AD0B2F-E5D0-4272-A4FD-18F707D5E0D6}", false);
 }
 ```
+The AssemblyInfo class is found in the AssemblyInfo.cs file.
 # Calling the DLL From Excel
 To try calling the DLL from Excel VBA, start Excel and press Alt+F11 to enter
 the Visual Basic Editor.
-Create a reference by selecting Tools > References from the
+Create a reference by selecting Tools > References
-menu.
+from the menu.
 Check the checkbox next to ComTestLibrary and press OK.
-This creates an early
+This
-binding reference to the library.
-Select Insert > Module from the menu.
-Insert the following
+creates an early binding reference to the library.
+Select Insert > Module
-VBA code:
+from the menu.
+Insert the following VBA code:
 ```
 Public Sub TryIt
 	Dim comtest As ComTestLibrary.ComTest